2010 Insight Bowl: Notes

 Iowa and Missouri had previously played each other 12 times with Missouri holding a 7–5 advantage.
 However, the most recent previous time that the schools had met was in 1910.
 The two squads had never faced each other in a bowl game.

-The two teams will face off again in 2024, this time in the 2024 TransPerfect Music City Bowl.
-It marks their first meeting since the 2010 bowl game.
-Missouri is favored over Iowa by 1.5 points.
+The two teams played again in the 2024 TransPerfect Music City Bowl, a 27-24 Missouri win.